7 Cost-Saving Benefits of Automated Guided Vehicles (AGVs)

 AGVs, on the other hand, are less expensive to implement and, more importantly, do not impact operations while being implemented.
 This leads to less downtime and increased productivity.Additionally, facilities will often need to adjust workflows and layout to accommodate demand and increase flexibility.
 A fixed automation system, once implemented, is difficult and costly to move; AGVs, on the other hand, can be easily reprogrammed to follow new paths.

 One of the primary benefits of AGVs is that they are able to operate 24/7 and in conditions that humans cannot effectively work, which ultimately increases productivity and the bottom line.
 Companies that add automated guided vehicles to their workforce often reduce utility costs because AGVs can operate in temperatures higher or lower than humans find comfortable (reducing heating/AC and ventilation costs) and in low-light environments (reducing electricity costs).

-When linked with a warehouse control system or a warehouse management system, AGVs easily and automatically track inventory.
-This lowers costs by removing the need to have workers perform inventory.
+When linked with a warehouse execution system (WES) or a warehouse management system (WMS), AGVs easily and automatically track inventory.
+This lowers costs by removing the need to have a human worker perform inventory.

 Increased accuracy of inventory also means that you know exactly how much material you have, allowing you to order materials when you need them.
 This prevents the loss of time and productivity that can occur if you are waiting for a new shipment to arrive and also prevents the waste of capital that can occur if you order something that you don’t yet need.